-- 1. The student must submit a field application choosing employment based field and cover letter/resume. - The employment based field placement must meet the following criteria in order to be approved: - a.
+- 1. The student must submit a field application choosing employment based field and cover letter/resume. - 2.
+The employment based field placement must meet the following criteria in order to be approved: - a.
 All required paperwork must be completed by the established deadlines for submission.
 Final approval must be completed prior to the start date of the field placement. - b.
-The student must have been employed by the fieldwork site for minimum of 60-days prior to submitting an employment-based field placement proposal.
+The student must have been employed by the fieldwork site for minimum of 60-days prior to submitting an employment-based field placement proposal. - c.

-- c.
 The field placement must be in a different program within the agency.
 In order to provide new learning opportunities, the field experience must be in an area that is different from where the student is currently employed, has been employed, or had a previous field placement. - d.
 A field educator is defined as an individual with a Master's in Social Work (MSW) from a CSWE accredited program.
-The field educator should be licensed in NYS with an LMSW or LCSW.
+The Field Educator must meet the licensing requirements of the state in which they practice and provide supervision within the appropriate scope of practice.